-Mr. Norman also handles real estate litigation matters of every type and scope, including CEQA litigation, the prosecution and defense of unlawful detainer actions, breach of lease actions, easement disputes, boundary disputes, wrongful eviction actions, reformation actions, purchase and sale agreement disputes, land use disputes, and actions brought under the Americans with Disabilities Act.
+Scott also handles real estate litigation matters of every type and scope, including CEQA litigation, the prosecution and defense of unlawful detainer actions, breach of lease actions, easement disputes, boundary disputes, wrongful eviction actions, reformation actions, purchase and sale agreement disputes, land use disputes, and actions brought under the Americans with Disabilities Act.

-In addition to his construction and real estate practices, Mr. Norman advises businesses and construction-industry clients regarding numerous labor and employment issues, including the creation and implementation of employment handbooks and policies, internal workplace investigations, engagement of independent contractors, terminations, compliance with wage and hour laws, and other general employee-employer relations.
+In addition to his construction and real estate practices, Scott advises businesses and construction-industry clients regarding numerous labor and employment issues, including the creation and implementation of employment handbooks and policies, internal workplace investigations, engagement of independent contractors, terminations, compliance with wage and hour laws, and other general employee-employer relations.
 He successfully defends clients against Title VII of the Civil Rights Act of 1964, Americans with Disabilities Act, Age Discrimination in Employment Act, Fair Labor Standards Act, and various other federal and state law claims.
-Additionally, Mr. Norman advises regarding non-competition and non-solicitation matters, employment agreements, separation agreements, and other transactional employment-related issues.
+Additionally, Scott advises regarding non-competition and non-solicitation matters, employment agreements, separation agreements, and other transactional employment-related issues.

-Mr. Norman’s diverse practice has allowed him to develop substantial experience managing and resolving a wide range of commercial litigation matters, including personal injury, civil rights, defamation, trade secret misappropriation, unfair competition and consumer legal remedies, fraud, contract disputes, contractual indemnity, and other complex litigation issues.
+Scott’s diverse practice has allowed him to develop substantial experience managing and resolving a wide range of commercial litigation matters, including personal injury, civil rights, defamation, trade secret misappropriation, unfair competition and consumer legal remedies, fraud, contract disputes, contractual indemnity, and other complex litigation issues.
 His knowledge of commercial law makes him a versatile and effective litigator and advocate.

-U.S. District Court, Southern District of California
+- U.S. District Court, Southern District of California

-U.S. District Court, Western District of Kentucky
+- U.S. District Court, Western and Eastern Districts of Kentucky

-American Bar Association, Forum on the Construction Industry
+- American Bar Association, Forum on the Construction Industry

-Prior to practicing in Louisville, Mr. Norman served as a volunteer attorney handling guardianship matters for the San Diego Volunteer Lawyer Program.
+Prior to practicing in Louisville, Scott served as a volunteer attorney handling guardianship matters for the San Diego Volunteer Lawyer Program.
 He also frequently represented low income residents and members of the homeless community in San Diego in several significant civil rights matters on an individual and class-wide basis.
-In two notable cases, Mr. Norman successfully defended a local church’s First Amendment right to practice its religion by feeding the homeless on its premises, and served as co-counsel with the ACLU on a successful federal class action lawsuit brought on behalf of homeless people for the confiscation and destruction of their personal property.
+In two notable cases, Scott successfully defended a local church’s First Amendment right to practice its religion by feeding the homeless on its premises, and served as co-counsel with the ACLU on a successful federal class action lawsuit brought on behalf of homeless people for the confiscation and destruction of their personal property.